 The more comfortable the patient is feeling, the less he or she will move.

-Treatment tables can be very narrow for larger patients, with the result that there is no space to position their arms comfortably next to the body.
-Using an arm strap helps them to keep their arms in a relaxed position without applying any force.
+Treatment tables can be very narrow for larger patients, with the result that there is no space for them to comfortably position their arms next to the body.
+Using an arm strap helps them keep their arms in a relaxed position without applying any force.

 Sometimes the patient might feel discomfort created by the edge of the base plate at the level of their shoulders.
 There are two solutions for this:

 - Either you use a comfort mattress that is placed at the edge of the base plate.